 Decisions will be made by program committee members drawn from both Sunbelt and NetSci communities, with an aim to have a representation of both communities and to create sessions that, whenever possible, bring together scholars from different traditions who are engaging in work on similar themes or methods.
 You will be asked to share in the submission process whether the primary author has attended a Sunbelt or NetSci meeting before.
 Again, reviewers will not see this information and it will not affect acceptance decisions, but it may inform session creation to encourage mixing across communites. .

 Following the Sunbelt traditions, we will hold half-day (3 hours) and full day (2 sessions of three hours) workshops focused on teaching attendees specific methods, software, or theories.
 The deadline for submission was January 11 and is now closed.
-Decisions will be issued by early February.
-Workshops will be held on July 5 and 6, before the start of the main conference.
+Decisions on workshops have been sent to all organizers and a schedule will be announced soon.
+Workshops will be held from June 21 to July 3, before the start of the main conference.

 There is a per-workshop fee associated with registration, and most workshops will be available in a hybrid or virtual-only format.